corona-warn-app/cwa-verification-server/docs/architecture-overview.md

 5. Polling for result, at a regular interval the mobile app uses the Registration Token to request the result of the test
 - defined in User Story E07.02 – Notify user if a test result is available
 - partly implemented in Use Case Get Test Result
-6. The Lab Server is requested whether a result is available, for interface definition see [Lab Server API]
+6. The Test Result Server is requested whether a result is available, for interface definition see [Test Result Server API]
-7. The Lab Server is returning the Test result, if no test is available a result with state “pending” is returned
+7. The Test Result Server is returning the Test result, if no test is available a result with state “pending” is returned
 8. The result is returned to the mobile App
 9. The mobile app will request a TAN if a positive test result becomes available
 - defined in User Story E07.04 Upload my Diagnosis Keys